-We are making a number of changes to our audit team this year as a result of staffing movements.
-Kevin Suter, Executive Director, will be taking over from Debbie Hanson as the executive in charge of the audit.
-Kevin is supported by Martina Lee, Manager, who is responsible for the day-to-day direction of audit work and is the key point of contact for the Section 151 Officer.
-Banita Ludhor will take over from Kal Rai as the lead executive on the audit.
+The engagement team is led by Kevin Suter, Executive Director, who has significant experience on fire authority audits and led the 2015-16 audit of Essex Fire Authority.
+Kevin is supported by Martina Lee, Audit Manager, who is responsible for the day-to-day direction of audit work and is the key point of contact for the Section 151 Officer.